Help us to save our museum ships! Learn More

 JAMES BUCK

-Dictionary of American Naval Fighting Ships (Published 1980)
+Dictionary of American Naval Fighting Ships, November 2021

-James Buck was born at Baltimore, MD, in 1808 and enlisted in the Navy in 1852.
+James Buck was born at Baltimore, Md., in 1808 and enlisted in the Navy in 1852.
 He was awarded a Medal of Honor for his heroic service during the Civil War on board the steamer Brooklyn where, though severely wounded, he stood at the wheel for eight hours and steered the vessel during the engagement with Forts Jackson and St. Philip on the Mississippi River.
-He died in Baltimore 1 November 1865.
+He died in Baltimore on 1 November 1865.

 Disposition: